mattiapb/Black-Hole-Simulation-with-GLSL/README.md

-# Real-time Black Hole Simulator
+# Real-time Black Hole Simulation

 A real-time visualization of a Schwarzschild black hole rendered using **Ray Marching** in OpenGL (GLSL) and Python.